 Wicklea results, prior to Waycroft's sponsorship, were poor.
 In 2014/15 the KS2 SAT results improved by an average of 24% in English and Maths presenting as vastly improved value for money.
 In 2015/16 the results in most areas are above national averages.
 2016/17 show a dip in achievement to below national average.
-This cohort had lower KS1 results than last year - we await progress measure.
+The outcomes for 2017/18 show improvement and positive progress measures across the board.
+Woodlands results in Maths and SPAG were in line with National Averages, Reading and Writing showed rapid improvement in 2016.
+2017 outcomes in writing and maths are above national with a dip in reading which significantly affected the combined measures 41%.